gvwilson/sensibleadventures/cloudherd/new.md

 mumbled, "No adventures."

 "Right!"
-And without anything more than that he walked out to the end of the board that stuck out three strides from the platform, looked down to check that Big Blue was below him, and jumped.
+And without anything more than that he walked out to the end of the plank that stuck out three strides from the platform, looked down to check that Big Blue was below him, and jumped.

 Noxy leaned over the railing and held her breath.
 One, two,